Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Step 9: Shred the roast before serving

-Remove the roast to a cutting board.
 Shred well.
-You can add the meat back to the instant pot and mix well with your potatoes and carrots, or you can transfer your roast to a serving tray with the potatoes and carrots separately.
+You can add the meat back to the instant pot and mix the roast and vegetables together, or you can transfer your roast to a serving tray with the potatoes and carrots separately.
 Enjoy!

 Instant Pot Roast With Potatoes and Carrots on a serving plate, garnished with fresh thyme.

-While this Instant Pot Roast with Carrots and Potatoes can be served on its own here are a few of my favorite recipes to serve with this hearty entree.
+While this Instant Pot Roast with Carrots and Potatoes can be served on its own here are a few of my favorite recipes to serve with this hearty entrée.

 a closeup of potatoes, carrots, and shredded roast on a glass plate.

-Pro Tips
+👩🍳 Pro Tips

 Here are a few tips to help make sure that your recipe turns out perfect every time that you make it.